Chroma-2D/Chroma/Chroma/README.nuget.md

 - SDL updated to 2.30.5
 - Fixed a bug where garbage collected `DisposableResource`objects would be disposed outside of the main thread.
-- Drop support for .NET 6, move to .NET 7.
+- Dropped support for .NET 6, move to .NET 7.
+- Added nullability annotations to the API.

 #### Changes in release 0.64.0
 - `Game.LoadContent()` callback has been refactored to `Game.Initialize(IContentPipeline)`